daria-nikanorova/Fine-mapping_SCARB2_CTSB/README.md

 Here we can see 4 SNPs that drive colocalization between SCARB2 region and  brain.

-Most part of datasets, however, were automatically obtained from eQTL Catalogue with ```tabix``` function in R (see run_coloc_eqtl_catalogue.R)

 Sometimes we got a lot of SNPs predicted by coloc to be significant dreivers of colocalization.
-In order to resolve LD structure between them and find only credible set of SNPs that drive the association, we applied SuSiE+COLOC framework (see run coloc_susie.Rmd)
+In order to resolve LD structure between them and find only credible set of SNPs that drive the association, we applied SuSiE+COLOC framework (see run make_coloc_susie.html)

 ### SMR